Have you ever noticed that stock markets tend to react to breaking news?

 So, how does the news affect the stock market?

-The news can play a significant role in the investment world.
-It can provide you with key information to help you make investment decisions – for instance, every time a company releases its earnings report, you get some helpful data to decide whether or not to invest in it.
+The news can play a significant role in the investment world as it can provide you with key information to help you make investment decisions.
+For instance, every time a company releases its earnings report, you get some helpful data to decide whether or not to invest in it.

 Whilst it’s a good idea to always keep up with the news and get the information you need to make your investment decisions, it’s also important to put things into perspective and look at the bigger picture.
 The news is something that happens over the short-term, and although it can be distressing to see bad news unfold, it’s crucial to remain focused over the long-term.